Is Sushi Healthy for You To Eat?

 Philadelphia Roll

 If you’ve ever asked, “Is sushi good for you?”, rolls like the Philadelphia roll are where things get tricky.
-While it contains salmon and avocado, which offer healthy fats and nutrients, the addition of cream cheese turns this into a calorie-heavy choice.

 Some Types of Fish Sushi